madBeavis/PimpMyAtv/Leveling/readme.md

 # Making accounts

 Level 30 accounts are created with MAD in what is called level mode.
 This just goes around spinning stops.
 You will need to spin just under 8000 stops to get an account to 30 (2 million xp) if you don't use lucky eggs.
 Don't worry, set things up correctly and MAD will handle things for you.

+I can't see routefree leveling being faster than using actual routes, so I only use routes.
+Staying focused on the densest areas and not back tracking is they key.
+Make sure you have ortools installed to speed up route calcs.
+Make sure to pop eggs as they come, using my NYC routes the densest are at the beginning, might as well get the most XP per egg.

+# Why can't I get 30 in one run

 There appears to be a stop spun limit per week of 7k.
 As shown by the math provided by eevvee33 @ https://discordapp.com/channels/465247740553592832/465247740553592835/669635127156146178 breaks down why your worker will get stuck at about level 29.8 and hang.
 Simply rest it for a few days and finish it off.
 The math is shown as follows: